JuliaMath/Roots.jl/docs/src/roots.md

 ForwardDiff.derivative(F, p)
 ```

+Prior to version `v"1.9"` of `Julia`,
-There are issues with this approach, though here it finds the correct answer, as will be seen: a) it is not as performant as what we will discuss next, b) the subtle use of `one(p)` for the starting point is needed to ensure the type for the ``x`` values is correct, and c) not all algorithms will work, in particular `Bisection` is not amenable to this approach:
+there were issues with this approach, though in this case it finds the correct answer, as will be seen: a) it is not as performant as what we will discuss next, b) the subtle use of `one(p)` for the starting point is needed to ensure the type for the ``x`` values is correct, and c) not all algorithms will work, in particular `Bisection` is not amenable to this approach.

 ```@example roots
 F(p) = find_zero(f, (zero(p), one(p)), Roots.Bisection(), p)
 ForwardDiff.derivative(F, 1/2)
 ```

-The `0.0` is the wrong answer, as the duals used by `ForwardDiff.derivative` do not flow through the `Bisection` algorithm.
+This will be `0.0` if the differentiation is propagated through the algorithm.
+With `v"1.9"` of `Julia` or later, the derivative is calculated correctly through the method described below.

-Using the implicit function theorem and following these [notes](https://math.mit.edu/~stevenj/18.336/adjoint.pdf) or this [paper](https://arxiv.org/pdf/2105.15183.pdf) on the adjoint method, we can auto-differentiate without pushing that machinery through `find_zero`.
+Using the implicit function theorem and following these [notes](https://math.mit.edu/~stevenj/18.336/adjoint.pdf), this [paper](https://arxiv.org/pdf/2105.15183.pdf) on the adjoint method, or the methods more generally applied in the [ImplicitDifferentiation](https://github.com/gdalle/ImplicitDifferentiation.jl) package we can auto-differentiate without pushing that machinery through `find_zero`.

 The solution, ``x^*(p)``, provided by `find_zero` depends on the parameter(s), ``p``.
 Notationally,